Empire of China (1915–1916): National Congress

 On 1 September 1915, the Senate held an opening ceremony.
 Shen Yunpei, Zhou Jiayan, Yang Zanxu and others petitioned to change the state system.
 In the following days, petition groups supporting the monarchy submitted petitions to the Senate, setting off a wave of petitions for the implementation of a constitutional monarchy.
 Faced with the increasing number of public opinion groups (i.e., petition groups) claiming to represent public opinion and supporting Yuan Shikai's ascension to the throne, on 6 September, Yuan Shikai sent Yang Shiqi to the Senate Acting Legislative Yuan to read out his opinion: "As the president sees it, reforming the state system, there are many longitudes and latitudes, so we should be cautious; if we do it in a hurry, we may be hindered.
 The president has the responsibility to maintain the overall situation and thinks it is inappropriate."

 The trend seemed to subside slightly, but on the 14th, Shen Yunpei, Wu Zesheng, Zhao Ti and others made a second petition, and Liang Shiyi and others even established the "National Petition Federation" on the 19th to encourage the organization of a petition group and submit a third petition to the Senate, demanding a national meeting.
 At the conference, representatives from the whole country are elected to decide on state issues.
 On 6 October, the Senate acting as the Legislative Yuan passed the "Organic Law of the National Congress", which was promulgated and implemented by Yuan Shikai two days later.
 Then, 1,993 national representatives were elected nationwide.
 At 9 a.m. on 11 December, the national representatives voted on the change of state system.
 As a result, the National Congress unanimously approved the constitutional monarchy.
 At about 11 o'clock in the morning, the representatives of the provinces requested Yuan Shikai to be the emperor of the Chinese Empire for the first time.
 Yuan declined, citing his lack of virtue and incompetence.
 At 6 o'clock in the afternoon, the representatives asked Yuan to be the emperor again.
-On 12 December, Yuan accepted the second recommendation from the representatives, but said hypocritically:Secondly, the establishment of Hongji is a heavy matter.
+The following day, Yuan accepted the second recommendation from the representatives, while simultaneously saying:Secondly, the establishment of Hongji is a heavy matter.
 It should not be carried out in a hurry, which will cause waste.
 All ministries and departments should be ordered to make detailed preparations for their own affairs.
 Once the preparations are completed, the petition will be implemented.

-Yuan did not immediately ascend the throne, but had already secretly established a ceremony preparation office on 29 November to prepare for the enthronement and select a date to ascend the throne.
+In reality, while Yuan did not immediately ascend the throne, he had already secretly established a ceremony preparation office on 29 November to prepare for the enthronement and select the date of ascension.
 Zhu Qiqian also supervised the construction of various palaces in the Forbidden City.
 Yuan's legal advisor, Ariga Nagao, drafted the "New Imperial Code" based on the "Japanese Imperial Model":